personal growth and travel blog on my canvas homepage banner image

 When You Are Traveling, Don’t Expect.
 Be Open.

 AB came down, looking tired, accepted the previous day’s payment in cash, and to my request of lowering the price, told me I could pay him fifteen hundred.
 I was happy, and I guess, he was happy too.
-Then he said his mother would come clean.
+He said his mother would come clean.
 I nodded.

 The broom was collecting so much dust I was sure the house hadn’t been dusted for long.
 Shobha was sweeping the open surfaces.
-Only in the hall a bit around the beds, not under, in the kitchen, not in the pathway to the kitchen where lay a big cockroach upturned on its belly and completely dead as I had burned it, and not even in the rooms.
+Only in the hall a bit around the beds, not under, in the kitchen, not in the pathway to the kitchen where lay a big cockroach upturned on its belly and completely dead, and not even in the rooms.

 Unsure how to request her to clean a bit more thoroughly, I followed her around, sometimes removing this, at times lifting mats and carpets and covers.
 She didn’t mind at all.
 Slowly I asked her to sweep under the beds, in the room we used, and under the sofa.